 API (application programming interface)

-An API is a software interface that "connects" two pieces of software, enabling them to exchange data and functionalities.
-For example, an API can connect your digital signage solution to a weather service to broadcast the weather report, or customize the broadcasting of announcements according to temperature or sunshine.
+An API is a software interface that allows two software programs to be “connected” to each other, in order to exchange data and functionalities.
+For example, an API can connect your digital signage solution to a weather service to broadcast the weather report, or customize ad delivery based on temperatures or sunlight.
 Synonym: API connector

 Application

-An application is a piece of firmware that integrates with the digital signage administration interface to provide one or more functionalities (RSS feed retrieval, content management solution, connection to a database or other software, etc.).
+An application is a firmware that integrates into the digital signage administration interface to provide one or more functionalities (retrieving an RSS feed, content management solution, connection to a database or other software, etc.).

 Interactive terminal

-Installed in points of sale or public places, interactive kiosks provide on-demand access to information.
-Information can be retrieved via a touch screen or, more rarely, a keyboard.
-For example, an interactive kiosk in an airport can display the times of upcoming flights.
-Synonyms: touchscreen kiosk, digital kiosk, multimedia kiosk, etc.
+Installed in a point of sale or a public place, interactive terminals allow access to information on demand.
+Information retrieval can be carried out by a touch screen or, more rarely, a keyboard.
+For example, an interactive terminal at an airport can show the schedules of upcoming flights.
+Synonyms: touch terminal, digital terminal, multimedia terminal, etc.

-The term "loop" refers to a cycle of content displayed on the screen, the duration of which is defined in advance.
-For example, a loop might contain a welcome message, five commercials and practical information about a special opening on a public holiday.
-The term "loop" is sometimes used.
+The term “loop” refers to a content cycle that is displayed on the screen, whose duration is defined in advance.
+For example, a loop may contain a greeting message, five ads, and practical information about an exceptional opening on a holiday.
+Sometimes you can find the English term “loop.”

 Synonym: loop